-This is my absolute favorite homemade raspberry jam recipe!
-It is super simple and so delicious.
-Last week, I shared my Homemade Whole Grain Bread recipe and some of you requested that I share a jam recipe also.
-I thought that was an excellent suggestion given the fact that I Love Jam:) Spread a little homemade jam on a beautiful slice of bread and I am a happy girl:)
+Last week, I shared my Homemade Whole Grain Bread recipe, and some of you requested that I share a jam recipe as well.
+I thought that was an excellent suggestion, given the fact that I Love Jam:)

 My love for homemade jam evolved during my summer visits to Norway.
 My grandmother was always experimenting with making the best jam possible, and being very health conscious, she would make many wholesome variations over the years.
 I loved them all.
 She made the best jam.
-I think one of the reasons for this was that she would pick the berries herself, growing wild in the woods, totally fresh, and make this beautifully delicious and adorably sweet, but reasonably healthy jam.

 Click Here to watch the video of my grandma making jam.